 Tycho Brahe was one of the great astronomers of the 16th century.
 He lived before the telescope was invented yet he made very accurate observations of the positions of stars.

 Tycho Brahe was born on Knudstrup on 14 December 1546.
 (It was then part of Denmark but it is now part of Sweden).
-Tycho was from an upper class family but the was brought up by his uncle not his natural parents.
-Tycho first studed at Latin school.
+Tycho was from an upper-class family but the was brought up by his uncle not his natural parents.
+Tycho first studied at Latin school.
 Then in 1559 when he was only 12 years old Tycho was sent to the University of Copenhagen.
 He then studied law at the university until 1562.
-However Tycho soon became interested in astronomy.
-On 21 August 1560 he saw a total eclipse of the Sun.
-Afterwards Tycho fell in love with astronomy and began studying the stars.
+However, Tycho soon became interested in astronomy.
+On 21 August 1560, he saw a total eclipse of the Sun.
+Afterward, Tycho fell in love with astronomy and began studying the stars.

 In 1562 Tycho went to Leipzig University where he remained until 1565.
-However in 1563 Tycho observed a conjunction of Jupiter and Saturn.
-At that time he realised that existing tables predicting the movement of the stars and planets were inaccurate.
-Afterwards Tycho was determined to produce his own accurate tables.
+However, in 1563 Tycho observed a conjunction of Jupiter and Saturn.
+At that time he realized that existing tables predicting the movement of the stars and planets were inaccurate.
+Afterward, Tycho was determined to produce his own accurate tables.

-From 1565 to 1570 Tycho Brahe travelled around Europe and he obtained astronomical instruments.
-Meanwhile in 1566 he fought a duel with swords and part of his nose was cut off.
-Afterwards Tycho wore an artificial metal nose.
+From 1565 to 1570 Tycho Brahe traveled around Europe and he obtained astronomical instruments.
+Meanwhile, in 1566 he fought a duel with swords and part of his nose was cut off.
+Afterward, Tycho wore an artificial metal nose.

 Meanwhile in 1563 Tycho married a peasant woman named Kirstine.
 It was most unusual for a nobleman to marry a commoner but they had 8 children.
 (Two of the children died young).

-However Tycho was not correct about anything.
-At the beginning of the 16th century people believed that the Sun, Moon and planets orbited the Earth.
+However Tycho was not correct about everything.
+At the beginning of the 16th century, people believed that the Sun, Moon, and planets orbited the Earth.
 In 1543 Copernicus said that the Earth and planets orbit the Sun.
 In 1588 Tycho proposed an alternative system.
-He said that the other planets do orbit the Sun but the Sun in turn orbits the Earth.
+He said that the other planets do orbit the Sun but the Sun, in turn, orbits the Earth.